Our History

 The Beginning

-Starting a wilderness program is about building a community of unique individuals around a mission to help young people via the wilderness.
+Starting a program is about building a community of unique individuals around a mission to help young people via the wilderness.

-People who are referred to as wilderness program “founders” are usually those who have co-signed loans to take on the huge risk of getting a non-traditional business started.
-Under that definition, Chris Mays, Candide Kane, Adam Tsapis, Will White, and Andy Richardson (who trusted us when no bank would) are the founders of Summit.
-Yet, so many people over its 20 years have helped start, cultivate, and grow Summit to be the excellent program that it is today; there is just not enough space in this section to thank them all.
+Additionally, so many people over the nearly 30 years have helped start, cultivate, and grow Summit to be the excellent program that it is today; there is just not enough space in this section to thank them all.
 We want to thank everyone (students, families and former and present employees) for their help in making Summit such a special place.
-To read more about the origin of Summit in the words of the founds, read our story.

 Leading The Way